adpu/amd/trunk/README.txt

 = 1.01 =
 We have added title tag field in post and page editor panel, it has a character count tool  and help links.

-= 1.02 =
-Fixed issue in javascript and generic texts.